benmarwick/ctv-archaeology/README.md

 -	   Stratigraphic columns can be plotted and analysed with the the [SDAR](http://run.unl.pt/bitstream/10362/14554/1/TGEO0128.pdf) package.
 -	   Benn diagrams can be drawn with [plotrix](http://cran.rstudio.com/web/packages/plotrix/index.html) and Woodcock diagrams with [RFOC](http://cran.rstudio.com/web/packages/RFOC/index.html).
 -	Function for circular statistics such as the Rayleigh test and many others, can be found in [CircStats](https://cran.r-project.org/web/packages/CircStats/index.html), [RFOC](https://cran.rstudio.com/web/packages/RFOC/index.html), [circular](https://cran.rstudio.com/web/packages/circular/index.html) and [heR.Misc](http://exposurescience.org/hosted-projects/inhalation-exposure-simulation-modeling-project/the-her-software-project)
--    Radiocarbon dates can be calibrated using [Bchron](http://cran.rstudio.com/web/packages/Bchron/index.html) with various calibration curves (including user generated ones); also does Age-depth modelling, relative sea level rate estimation incorporating time uncertainty in polynomial regression models; and non-parametric phase modelling via Gaussian mixtures as a means to determine the activity of a site (and as an alternative to the Oxcal function SUM).
-The [roxcal](https://github.com/MartinHinz/roxcal) package allows you to use R to connect to a local installation of the OxCal software to calibrate radiocarbon dates and a variety of other OxCal operations.
--    Various R functions for Luminescence Dating data analysis are in the [Luminescence](http://cran.rstudio.com/web/packages/Luminescence/index.html) package (including radial plotting) and in the [numOSL](https://cran.r-project.org/web/packages/numOSL/index.html) package.
--    Functions for tree ring analysis can be found in [dplR](http://cran.rstudio.com/web/packages/dplR/index.html)
 -	The [siar](http://cran.rstudio.com/web/packages/siar/index.html) package takes data on organism isotopes and fits a Bayesian model to their dietary habits based upon a Gaussian likelihood with a mixture dirichlet-distributed prior on the mean
 -    The [zooaRch](http://cran.r-project.org/web/packages/zooaRch/) package has functions for survival analysis of zooarchaeological datasets
+-    Functions for tree ring analysis can be found in [dplR](http://cran.rstudio.com/web/packages/dplR/index.html)
+-	See the [Environmetrics](http://cran.r-project.org/web/views/Environmetrics.html) task view for more.

+**Dating**
+-    Radiocarbon dates can be calibrated using [Bchron](http://cran.rstudio.com/web/packages/Bchron/index.html) with various calibration curves (including user generated ones); also does Age-depth modelling, relative sea level rate estimation incorporating time uncertainty in polynomial regression models; and non-parametric phase modelling via Gaussian mixtures as a means to determine the activity of a site (and as an alternative to the Oxcal function SUM).
+-    Bayesian age-depth modelling of radiocarbon dates is also available in [Bacon](http://chrono.qub.ac.uk/blaauw/bacon.html), and [clam](http://chrono.qub.ac.uk/blaauw/) contains functions for "classical", non-Bayesian age-depth modelling.
+-    The [roxcal](https://github.com/MartinHinz/roxcal) package allows you to use R to connect to a local installation of the OxCal software to calibrate radiocarbon dates and a variety of other OxCal operations.
+-    Various R functions for Luminescence Dating data analysis are in the [Luminescence](http://cran.rstudio.com/web/packages/Luminescence/index.html) package (including radial plotting) and in the [numOSL](https://cran.r-project.org/web/packages/numOSL/index.html) package, includingequivalent dose calculation, annual dose rate determination, growth curve fitting, decay curve decomposition, statistical age model optimization, and statistical plot visualization.
 -    The [archSeries](https://github.com/davidcorton/archSeries) makes chronologies from information from multiple entities with varying chronological resolution and overlapping date ranges
-- See the [Environmetrics](http://cran.r-project.org/web/views/Environmetrics.html) task view for more.

 **Phylogenetics, morphometrics, evolution and shape analysis**